PrestaShop/prestashop-specs/back-office/catalog/products/catalog-products-add-edit.md

 * **Delete feature**: Button to delete the feature.
 When you click on it, you have a modal for cancel or confirm the action.
 When you delete a feature, it’s deleted in all languages.
 * **Add a brand**:
-By default the selected option is "Choose a brand". \([issue 9678](https://github.com/PrestaShop/PrestaShop/issues/9678)\) Others options in the drop-down are all the brands enabled.
+By default the selected option is "Choose a brand". \([issue 9678](https://github.com/PrestaShop/PrestaShop/issues/9678)\) All the brands enabled are displayed in the drop-down.
+If there are several brands with the same name, then the ID of the brand is displayed before its name.
 The brand is displayed in the product page in front-office in product details tab.
 The logo of the brand is displayed if the brand has a logo, otherwise the name of the brand is displayed.
 When you add a brand, it’s added in all languages enabled.
 * **Delete a brand**: Button to delete the brand.
 When you click on it, you have a modal for cancel or confirm the action.
 When you delete a brand, it’s deleted in all languages.